HoTT/Coq-HoTT/INSTALL.md

 you need to supply the *absolute* path name (starting with /) of the `bin` directory which contains `coqtop`, `coqc`, etc.

+If you are trying to install on Windows using cygwin, configure the library with `./configure COQBIN="/cygdrive/c/Coq/bin/"`.
+This tells the HoTT library where to find the coq binaries.
+This is of course assuming the coq binaries were installed in `C:\Coq\bin`.
+When in cygwin you can access your C drive through `/cygdrive/c`.

 ## Running Coq for the HoTT library